-I started Good for You Gluten Free in September 2014, and I must admit, the learning curve has been steep.
+I started Good for You Gluten Free in September 2014 as a novice blogger.
+I knew a lot about PR and marketing, but not much about what it would take to start, manage and grow a blog site.
+The learning curve has been steep.
 With a small start-up budget, I had to spend my money wisely and only use tools that were most cost effective to me.

-To save money, I decided to venture into the food blogging world by teaching myself how to build a WordPress site.
-Of course I ran into snafus along the way, but I wanted to share my story for those of you who are aspiring food bloggers like me.
-Over the last year and half, I have learned so much about how to do this and that.
-I want to today share with you some of the tools that enabled me to start Good For You Gluten Free.
-I will add to this as I discover new and exciting tools and services to use too.
+To save money, I decided to venture into the blogging world by teaching myself how to build a WordPress site on my own.
+Of course I ran into snafus along the way, but I wanted to share what I did for those of you who are aspiring food bloggers or bloggers looking to see what another blogger is doing to get ahead.

-Tesla Themes: You can quickly get a great WordPress theme in place by using a template.
-A theme template is a predesigned WordPress site that is customizable to your preferences (as long as you work within the theme’s general framework).
-Look for themes that are mobile responsible.
-I used Tesla Themes to purchase my iCook WordPress site theme – find other Responsive WordPress Themes here.
-(Contains affiliate link)
+Templates: You can quickly get a great WordPress template in place by using a pre-built template.
+There is no need for a custom website these days!
+A template is a predesigned WordPress site that is customizable to your preferences (as long as you work within the theme’s general framework).
+Look for templates that are mobile responsive.
+I use the Genesis theme for Good For You Gluten Free.
+Find the Genesis templates here, or other Responsive WordPress Themes here.

-Codeable: Run into WordPress trouble and need WordPress support?
-Try Codeable.
+Codeable: If you run into WordPress trouble and need WordPress support, try Codeable.
 Sign up, post your “project” and receive bids almost immediately.
 I found someone who would spend a few hours troubleshooting my site and fixing all the quirks I inevitably came across.
 Remember, the WordPress learning curve is steep, but Codeable can provide that tech support you need from time to time without breaking the bank.

 CoSchedule: This is a fantastic tool to use to help you schedule your blog posts to appear on social media.
 Most bloggers share their content once, but CoSchedule enables you to share it many times so it gets maximum exposure.
 This is a must for anyone who wants to simplify their social media efforts and grow the pageviews of their blog.
 Learn more about CoSchedule here.